 When you're stressed out, you don't sleep nearly as well.
 Subsequently, poor-quality sleep can dial up stress levels throughout the day.

 It's worth noting that a melatonin supplement may help you fall asleep but doesn't necessarily improve sleep quality or duration.* That's why I prefer taking melatonin combined with other nutrients.
-L-theanine, found in green tea, is one of them.
-Research shows that this amino acid promotes quality sleep by reducing anxiety and promoting calm.*
+L-theanine8, found in green tea, is one of them.
+Research shows that this amino acid promotes quality sleep by reducing anxiety and promoting calm9.*

 Sleep hygiene is also critical.
 For me, that means turning off electronics a few hours before bed (that email can wait till morning!), sipping chamomile tea, and taking a hot bath (and bringing along a novel!).
 Find a routine that works for you, and stick with it.